SHG 700 : Batch 7 ; ETA Shipping ~ Mid Nov 2025

 Not all harmonic drives are created equal.
 Budget mounts use cheap gearboxes with massive periodic error, masked by heavy guiding.
 That trick works for nighttime imaging — but for high-precision solar scanning with the MLAstro SHG 700, the huge periodic error of inferior harmonic gearboxes is brutally obvious, stretching and compressing scans due to the uneven slew speed.

-So cutting corner was not an option for MLAstro.
+So cutting corners was not an option for MLAstro.
 The SAL-33 uses only Customized low-PE 17:100 gearboxes, hand-selected to deliver tracking accuracy that rivals mounts twice the cost.
 Yes, it eats into our margin — but it means you get true sub-arcsecond guided performance that no shortcut can fake.

 Micron-Level Precision CNC Machining